microsoft/OHDSIonAzure/infra/terraform/bootstrap/README.md

 1. Confirm Terraform deployed your Azure DevOps resources in [your Azure DevOps project](/infra/terraform/bootstrap/README.md/#setup-azure-devops)

 ### Step 5.
-Setup your Azure DevOps Agent Pool
+Confirm your Azure DevOps Agent Pool Setup

-Assuming the prior steps have completed successfully, you can proceed with setting up your Azure DevOps agent pool:
+Assuming the prior steps have completed successfully, you can confirm that you have setup your [Azure Devops VMSS Agent Pool](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/scale-set-agents?view=azure-devops):

-1. Use the existing [Azure VMSS in your bootstrap resource group](/infra/terraform/bootstrap/README.md/#setup-azure-bootstrap-resource-group) to create a new [Azure Devops VMSS Agent Pool](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/scale-set-agents?view=azure-devops)
+1. Check that your Azure DevOps Agent Pool name matches in your variable group ending in [omop-environment-settings-vg](/docs/update_your_variables.md/#3-omop-environment-settings-vg).
-> Be sure that your Azure DevOps Agent Pool name matches in your variable group ending in [omop-environment-settings-vg](/docs/update_your_variables.md/#3-omop-environment-settings-vg).
+> Your Azure VMSS is setup from [your bootstrap resource group](/infra/terraform/bootstrap/README.md/#setup-azure-bootstrap-resource-group).

 ![Setup your Azure DevOps Agent Pool](/docs/media/azure_devops_agent_pool_vmss_1.png)